 In February 2013, WLDX welcomed Dewayne Guyton as host of At Your Service.
 Dewayne got his start in local radio in 1988 just down the road at WHKW in Kennedy, AL and has since, worked throughout the south in the cities of Columbus, MS, Tuscaloosa, Birmingham & Mobile, AL as well as Daytona and Orlando, FL. in addition to hosting At Your Service, Dewayne brought a new feel to the morning drive time hours by creating a “Southern Gospel Morning” between the hours of 6am-10m after which the music programming resumed to Country.

-WLDX remains today a vital part of the Fayette Community, committed to the information and entertainment needs of the area as well as spreading the Gospel of Jesus Christ!
+WLDX remains today a vital part of the Fayette County Community, committed to the information and entertainment needs of the area as well as spreading the Gospel of Jesus Christ!